bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_core.md

 The delay may be 0 to specify a call back as soon as possible.

 The |result| parameter will just be passed as the second argument to the callback.
-Many applications won't need this, but it allows a module to emulate calls of some callbacks which do use this value.
+Many applications won’t need this, but it allows a module to emulate calls of some callbacks which do use this value.

 **Note:** <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_core#af20d1f92600f588bc74115fcbd17a1c7" class="el" title="CallOnMainThread() schedules work to be executed on the main pepper thread after the specified delay...">CallOnMainThread()</a>, even when used from the main thread with a delay of 0 milliseconds, will never directly invoke the callback.
 Even in this case, the callback will be scheduled asynchronously.

 **Note:** If the browser is shutting down or if the module has no instances, then the callback function may not be called.

 **Parameters:**

 <table><tbody><tr class="odd"><td>[in]</td><td>delay_in_milliseconds</td><td>An int32_t delay in milliseconds.</td></tr><tr class="even"><td>[in]</td><td>callback</td><td>A <code>CompletionCallback</code> callback function that the browser will call after the specified delay.</td></tr><tr class="odd"><td>[in]</td><td>result</td><td>An int32_t that the browser will pass to the given <code>CompletionCallback</code>.</td></tr></tbody></table>

 <span id="a8c7991d43fc5b4fce51095ad7dccaec1" class="anchor" style="margin: 0;"></span>

 <table><tbody><tr class="odd"><td>PP_Time <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_core#a8c7991d43fc5b4fce51095ad7dccaec1" class="el">pp::Core::GetTime</a></td><td>(</td><td></td><td>)</td><td><code> [inline]</code></td></tr></tbody></table>

-<a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_core#a8c7991d43fc5b4fce51095ad7dccaec1" class="el" title="GetTime() returns the &quot;wall clock time&quot; according to the browser.">GetTime()</a> returns the "wall clock time" according to the browser.
+<a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_core#a8c7991d43fc5b4fce51095ad7dccaec1" class="el" title="GetTime() returns the &quot;wall clock time&quot; according to the browser.">GetTime()</a> returns the “wall clock time” according to the browser.

 **Returns:**
-A `PP_Time` containing the "wall clock time" according to the browser.
+A `PP_Time` containing the “wall clock time” according to the browser.

 <span id="ae80748da9fe60f2b83fbf3e18978f86f" class="anchor" style="margin: 0;"></span>

 <table><tbody><tr class="odd"><td>PP_TimeTicks <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_core#ae80748da9fe60f2b83fbf3e18978f86f" class="el">pp::Core::GetTimeTicks</a></td><td>(</td><td></td><td>)</td><td><code> [inline]</code></td></tr></tbody></table>

-<a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_core#ae80748da9fe60f2b83fbf3e18978f86f" class="el" title="GetTimeTicks() returns the &quot;tick time&quot; according to the browser.">GetTimeTicks()</a> returns the "tick time" according to the browser.
+<a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_core#ae80748da9fe60f2b83fbf3e18978f86f" class="el" title="GetTimeTicks() returns the &quot;tick time&quot; according to the browser.">GetTimeTicks()</a> returns the “tick time” according to the browser.

 This clock is used by the browser when passing some event times to the module (for example, using the `PP_InputEvent::time_stamp_seconds` field).
 It is not correlated to any actual wall clock time (like <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_core#a8c7991d43fc5b4fce51095ad7dccaec1" class="el" title="GetTime() returns the &quot;wall clock time&quot; according to the browser.">GetTime()</a>).
 Because of this, it will not change if the user changes their computer clock.

 **Returns:**
-A `PP_TimeTicks` containing the "tick time" according to the browser.
+A `PP_TimeTicks` containing the “tick time” according to the browser.

 <span id="a052082be868f24d1f1807afa4eb7e7e4" class="anchor" style="margin: 0;"></span>